Can I ask you something?

 When I tell my friends they should buy in bulk, they often think I mean buying everything from stores like Costco and Sam’s Club.

-You can buy bulk items at local thrift stores or at your grocery store when they have sales.
+You can buy in bulk at local thrift stores or at your grocery store when they have sales.

 You can also find similar deals by shopping at Walmart and Target.